As the end of the year beckons, it's helpful to take stock of what went well in the past year

-For the distinguished gentlemen, drinking whisky is more than just a pastime – it’s an art.
-If you find yourself lacking, or untrained in the art of drinking whisky, consider the following book list as required reading material.
+For the distinguished gentlemen, drinking whiskey is more than just a pastime – it’s an art.
+If you find yourself lacking, or untrained in the art of drinking whiskey, consider the following book list as required reading material.

 Broom leaves you with a beautifully wrapped and wonderfully illustrated coffee table book that takes you through whisky production in Scotland, Ireland, and even Kentucky.
 (Watch out whisky snobs – he does go there.)
 He explains the differences between malt and grain versions, tells you how to taste, describes the major flavor components and provides maps done by flavors.
 He gives you concrete suggestions on trying new whiskies based on what you already like.
 Every top whisky producing country is explored in-depth, making for a long, but very comprehensive guide to whisky.
 Perhaps its greatest asset is that due to Broom’s writing skill the book is readable, despite the fact that it is meant as more of a reference work.
 If you are only going to buy one book on whisky, make it this one.